What is Reiki?

 Mindfulness means awareness of the present moment.
 It means knowing what is happening, as it is happening, without judging things as positive/negative/neutral.
 Meditation, which is the formal practice of mindfulness, helps to create new neural pathways in the brain that literally change your response to the stressful events in your life, enabling you to respond, not react.
 There are also many informal ways you can practice mindfulness that help you daily to keep focused and feel more in control of your personal well being.

-What is Mindfulness Coaching?
+What is One to One Mindfulness Coaching?

 Mindfulness Coaching is helping you to build resiliency skills to handle life's ups and downs and feel more comfortable with the process of meditation.
 I build upon the skills and teacher training I received with regard to the Mindfulness-Based Stress Reduction program(MBSR) at The University of Massachusetts Medical School's Center for Mindfulness, as well as my 6 plus years experience with teaching mindfulness/meditation and my well over 20 years of personal meditation practice.
 I will typically base instruction and guidance on a wellness intention you set for yourself.
 Some people choose to come for a coaching session or two, others like the routine of biweekly or monthly appointments, others check in as needed as it helps to reinforce their own mindful awareness.